DikshaWadhwa053/OS__200250330030/README.md

     ->Running:Only one process at a time
     ->Waiting:Ex Scanf;multiple processes
     ->Destroy:Deallocation  of Resources
     ->Waiting to destroy state:Ctrl+C
     ->Ready to destroy state:kill command
     ->create to destroy not possible

+*Scheduling Algorithm:
+    ->Will help in choosing the next process for execution(on priority basis or first come first serve)

+*Context Switching:
+    ->Switching between processes
+    ->Context here referrs to the hardware registers
+        $PC
+        $SP
+        $GPR
+        $flags
+    ->p1>Context Saving(Current Process)>Scheduling>Context Restoring(New Process)>p2

+*Blocking and Non blockin calls:
+    ->Non Blocking Calls: Ex printf(immediately returns back after doing is functionality) ->Blocking calls: Ex scanf(will wait for the input from the user).